Kahua

 ‘Aha Kūkā

 Kanaeokana ʻAha Kūkā meetings (formerly Plenary Meetings) are held several times a year and include educators and administrators from across the pae ‘āina.
-The Kōmike Ho‘okele, with input from network membership and participants, develop the agenda for each meeting.
+Input from network membership and participants helps to develop the agenda for each meeting.
 Summaries are made shortly after the meetings take place:

 Projects